GSA/cto-website/_guides/_TEMPLATE.md

 2. At the top of this file, you will want to specify the following items:
     - title: The title of this guide
     - category: Choose only one category from the list, deleting the rest
-    - audiences: Choose all appropriate audiences, deleting the rest

 3. Delete this instructional text and replace it with your actual guide.